-4.2 Safe Work Authorization Permit
+Safe Work Authorization Permit

-- 1. Veren Inc. will use the Safe Work Authorization Permitting system as an assessment and communication process designed to prevent losses to people, equipment, material and potential damage to the environment.
+Veren will use the Safe Work Authorization Permitting system (electronic and/or paper) as an assessment and communication process designed to prevent losses to people, equipment, material, and potential damage to the environment.
 The main intent is to identify and communicate potential hazards, list appropriate controls, extra equipment requirements and special procedures necessary to complete the required task.
 The process is also to communicate these requirements to all personnel that are involved in the task or on site that could potentially be affected by hazards created during the completion of the task.
-(Veren Inc. Safe Working Authorization Permitting COP) - 2.
-Contractors shall utilize and enforce the Veren Inc.. permit to work system to effectively manage hazards that cannot be eliminated.
-The permit to work system will be used at all Veren Inc. work sites in a manner that results in adequate and appropriate: - a.
-Identification and assessment of hazards specific to the worksite. - b.
-Identification of hazards caused by specific tasks. - c.
-Elimination and/or control of identified hazards pertaining to the task. - d.
-Emergency preparedness. - e.
-Communication to all personnel involved in the task and all parties on the work site. - 3.
-Veren Inc. and the Contractors Safe Work Authorization process shall incorporate the following: - a.
-A physical inspection of the area where the work will be performed. - b.
-Identification and assessment of the existing or potential hazards, controls and protective measures to contain or eliminate the hazards; and - c.
-A process that documents and authorizes the work to proceed in a safe manner. - 4.
-All ground disturbance activities shall utilize a permit to work system during the performance of the work.
-Refer to Veren Inc. Ground Disturbance Code of Practice for specific information.
+(See HS 14.05 Safe Work Authorization Permitting Standard)

+Contractors shall utilize and enforce the Veren Permit to effectively manage hazards that cannot be eliminated.
+The permit to work system will be used at all Veren worksites in a manner that results in adequate and appropriate:

+- Identification and assessment of hazards specific to the worksite. - Identification of hazards caused by specific tasks.

+- Elimination and/or control of identified hazards pertaining to the task. - Emergency preparedness. - Communication to all personnel involved in the task and all parties on the worksite.

+Veren's Safe Work Authorization process shall incorporate the following:

+- A physical inspection of the area where the work will be performed. - Identification and assessment of the existing or potential hazards, controls and protective measures to contain or eliminate the hazards; and - A process that documents and authorizes the work to proceed in a safe manner.

+Refer to HS 11.01 Ground Disturbance Code of Practice for specific information on ground disturbance activities.

-5. Personal Protective Equipment Guidelines
+Personal Protective Equipment Guidelines